 International and bilingual schools in Germany

 There is a lot of international schools in Germany – 164 as at January 2015 – and you’ll find them wherever there are lots of expats, such as Berlin, Munich and Frankfurt.
 23 of these schools are registered with the Association of German International Schools.
 Most are day schools although some offer a boarding option which can be useful when parents need to travel abroad.
 They are all privately run, can be co-ed or single sex, and sometimes require a certain level of academic achievement to gain admission.
 They usually offer high standards of education, small class sizes and lots of extra-curricular activities, although fees are higher compared to other education options.

 International schools may take pupils from nursery and kindergarten up to university entrance level.
 They follow various educational programs leading to internationally recognized qualifications such as the IGCSE (International General Certificate of Secondary Education), the International Baccalaureate, the French Baccalauréat, the American high school diploma as well as the German Abitur.

 As they take pupils from all over the world, international schools most often teach in English, although some schools will teach lessons in their native language.

 An alternative to an international school is a bilingual school where the lessons are taught in German and one other language (e.g. German and English/French/Italian/Spanish).

-Admission and enrolment procedures for international and bilingual schools
+Admission and enrollment procedures for international and bilingual schools

 The admission requirements for international and bilingual schools will vary from school to school so check the details with individual schools.
 As a rule, places are limited so you should apply as early as possible in the year prior to the beginning of a new school year.
 You may need to show a copy of the student’s passport, birth certificate, as well as information such as school records and test/exam results from the previous school.
 Some schools have probation periods.